valeth/wanikani-breeze-dark/README.md

 > NOTE: Only required if you want to have the latest test build.

+Switch to the `dev` branch.

-Simply run `rake` from within the project directory.
+Then run `rake` from within the project directory.

-Then copy content of the generated `out.css` into a new Stylish theme.
+Then copy the content of the generated `out.css` into a new Stylish theme.